SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 We can validate on the **server-side**, on the **client-side** and in the **database**.

-For best security, we should use all of the three methods.
+For best security, we should use all of the available methods.

-**client-side** validation is not very useful because the user can change the code in the browser.
+**Client-side** validation is not very useful because the user can change the code in the browser.

-This validation does not protect or secures the application from incorrect data, even though it is good to have it.
+This validation does not protect or secures the application from incorrect data.

+However, is significantly improves the experience of potential users, as it displays their mistakes as they type.

 In **server-side** validation, unlike the **client-side** one, the validation is not visible to the user.

 This means that it cannot be **altered** or **disabled**.

-When we want to validate the data that we are receiving, we focus on the **server-side** validation.
+When we want to validate the data that we are receiving, we must focus on the **server-side** validation.

-But we need to make sure that the database is also validated.
+But we need to make sure that the database is also validated, since this is the last check before saving.

 In most database engines, there is **built-in validation**, which can be easily enabled.